What Is Bitcoin Halving and How Does It Affect the Bitcoin Ecosystem?

 What is Bitcoin Halving

-You can only talk about the Bitcoin ecosystem without answering this question What is Bitcoin halving and how does it affect the Bitcoin ecosystem?
+You can’t talk about the Bitcoin ecosystem without answering this question What is Bitcoin halving and how does it affect the Bitcoin ecosystem?

-To explain what Bitcoin halving is, let’s understand how the Bitcoin network works.
+To explain what Bitcoin halving is, let’s first understand how the Bitcoin network works.

-Bitcoin is a decentralized (not controlled by any entity) digital currency that operates on a peer-to-peer network of computers, called nodes, that approve and process transactions.
+Bitcoin is a decentralized (not controlled by any entity) digital currency that runs on a peer-to-peer network of computers, called nodes, that verify and process transactions.
 Bitcoin uses proof-of-work (PoW) to secure its network and prevent double-spending.
 Proof of Work requires nodes to solve complex mathematical problems called hashes.
-Additionally, it creates new blocks of transactions and earns rewards through bitcoins.
+It also creates new blocks of transactions and earns rewards in bitcoins.

 What is Bitcoin halving?

-However, the supply of bitcoins is not infinite.
-There can only be 21 million Bitcoins already in existence.
+But the supply of bitcoins is not infinite.
+There can only be 21 million bitcoins in existence.
 This is according to the protocol designed by Bitcoin’s anonymous creator, Satoshi Nakamoto.

-The protocol implements a mechanism called halving to ensure this limit is reached slowly.
+The protocol implements a mechanism called halving to achieve this limit.
 This reduces the amount of bitcoins rewarded to miners for each block by 50% every 210,000 blocks, or approximately every four years.

-The halving is intended to create a deflationary effect on Bitcoin by slowing down the rate of new coin creation and increasing its scarcity.
+The halving is meant to create a deflationary effect on Bitcoin by slowing down the rate of new coin creation and increasing its scarcity.

-This should increase the demand and value of Bitcoin over time as long as its adoption and usage continue to grow.
-The halving also ensures that the final bitcoin won’t be mined until around 2140 when the block reward will become zero.
+This should increase the demand and value of Bitcoin over time as long as its adoption and usage continues to grow.
+The halving also ensures that the last bitcoin won’t be mined until around 2140, when the block reward will be zero.

 When Did the Bitcoin Halvings Happen?

-The first bitcoin halving occurred on November 28, 2012, when the block reward dropped from 50 bitcoins to 25 bitcoins.
-At that time, the total number of bitcoins in circulation was about 10.5 million.
-And the price of one bitcoin was around $12.
+First halving was November 28, 2012, when block reward dropped from 50 to 25.
+At that time there was about 10.5 million in circulation and the price was $12.

 Bitcoin halving by crypto.com